SFDR

 Principal Adverse Impact Statement

-As part of the European Action Plan on Sustainable Finance, financial market participant (FMPs) offering financial products in the EU are required to comply with the Sustainable Finance Disclosure Regulation (SFDR), which is being introduced in stages, starting from March 10th 2021.
+As part of the European Action Plan on Sustainable Finance, financial market participant (FMPs) offering financial products in the EU are required to comply with the Sustainable Finance Disclosure Regulation (SFDR), which is being introduced in stages since March 10th 2021.
 The purpose is to increase market transparency and direct capital towards more sustainable businesses.

 For further details on the main components of the SFDR, download our free comprehensive guide The Essentials of the SFDR.